 What is a self-help book?

-A self-help book is a reference book for people struggling with a particular issue.
-It could be self-help for organizing your house, finding peace with a death in the family, finding your own confidence, starting a business from your home, potty training your kid, potty training your dog, potty training your rabbit, etc.
+You could learn how to write a self-help book for organizing your house, finding peace with a death in the family, finding your own confidence, starting a business from your home, potty training your kid, learning how to write a children’s book series, etc.

-Why would you want to write a self-help book?
+Can anyone write a self-help book?

-You might want to write a self-help book if you’re an expert at something that you’ve already struggled with.
 If you had to go through something, learn from it, and move forward with your life after overcoming that obstacle, you might feel inclined to help others who are struggling with the same issue.
-That’s where a self-help book comes in.
+That’s where learning how to write a self-help book comes in.

 If you want to use your knowledge and experience to help others, and you’ve got the time and the will to put it together, a self-help book could be your gift to the world.
 So where do we start?